nesrinvuralgedik/payrollRestLinks/README.md

 A simple payroll service that manages the employees of a company.
 It stores employee objects in a (H2 in-memory) database and accesses them via JPA.
 Then it uses the Spring MVC as a web layer.

+Order fulfillment service is added to manage state changes without triggering breaking changes in clients.
+Instead of clients parsing the payload, links are given to signal valid actions.

 ## Usage
 Once the application is running, you can use the following endpoints to interact with the user data: